 |Giving up Pop||36|

 |Skipping the Appetizer||40|

 $628 a month!!!
-That is a lot of extra money.
+That is a lot of extra money, and proof that small cuts can really add-up.
 Even if you can only follow half of these tips, that is still $300 per month!!
 And like I said in the beginning, this is for a single person.
 A family who utilizes these tips can save even more!
 Some of these may be harder for you than others, but surely each person can make a few tiny sacrifices and follow a few of these.
-Good Luck!